austinoso/samhsa-rdas-scraper/README.md

 ### 2. Execution

-To execute the program run `node main.js` or with npm `npm start`.
+To execute the program run `node main.js` in command prompt / terminal or with npm `npm start`

-You can also create a .bat file `<FILENAME HERE>.bat` and paste either of those commands as an easier single-click method of executing the code.
+You can also create a .bat file `<FILENAME HERE>.bat` and paste either of those commands as an easier single-click method of executing the code

 ## Contributors